 Public and Private Equity Offerings - Over the past several years we have funded our operations primarily from sales of common stock, warrants and prefunded warrants through both public offerings and private placements.
-In March 2022, we sold shares of common stock and, in lieu of common stock, prefunded warrants to purchase shares of common stock in a private placement for gross proceeds of \$3.0 million, before offering expenses.
-In June 2022, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a private placement for gross proceeds of \$5.7 million, before offering expenses.
-In December 2022, we sold shares of common stock and, in lieu of common stock in a public offering for gross proceeds of \$65.1 million, before offering expenses.
-In May 2023, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock, pre-funded warrants to purchase shares of common stock in a public offering for gross proceeds of \$65.1 million, before offering expenses.
-In May 2023, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a public offering for gross proceeds of \$65.1 million, before offering expenses.
-In May 2023, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a private placement for gross proceeds of \$65.0 million, before offering expenses.
+In March 2022, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a private placement for gross proceeds of \$3.0 million, before offering expenses.
+In June 2022, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a private placement for gross proceeds of \$55.7 million, before offering expenses.
+In December 2022, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock in a public offering for gross proceeds of \$65.1 million, before offering expenses.
+In May 2023, we sold shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock and, in lieu of common stock, pre-funded warrants to purchase shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-funded warrants to purchase shares of common stock and pre-fun